paytrail/api-documentation/docs/README.md

 | transactionId   | string | Assigned transaction ID for the payment |
 | threeDSecureUrl | string | 3DS redirect URL                        |

-If authorization hold or charge fails, `HTTP 400` and additional `acquirerResponseCode` and and `acquirerResponseCodeDescription` are returned if available.
+If authorization hold or charge fails, `HTTP 400` and additional `acquirerResponseCode` and `acquirerResponseCodeDescription` are returned if available.

 | field                           | type   | descrpition                                                   |
 | ------------------------------- | ------ | ------------------------------------------------------------- |